Skip to content

 Before You Start / Safety

-• Work on a fully cool engine before removing/installing plugs in the aluminum cylinder head.
+• Work on a fully cool engine.

-• Blow debris out of plug wells before removal.
+• Clean plug wells before removal.

 Required Tools